thepante/tmux-git-autofetch/README.md

 set -g @git-autofetch-logging "true"
 ```

-With the examples provided, it will write the logging file.
-Also would autofetch only those repositories inside `~/Projects` and
+With the examples provided: it will write the logging file, scan every minute, and also would autofetch only those repositories
-the `anywhere/probandoski` one.
+inside `~/Projects` and the `anywhere/probandoski` one.

 ## Notes
 - This plugin only fetches updates; it does not perform git pulls nor display info about it.<br>You can display the status using
   any method you prefer.
 For instance, you can integrate it with [gitmux](https://github.com/arl/gitmux) for your tmux status bar.
-- You can edit the fetching interval by editing the crontab: `crontab -e` and edit the frequency.
-Default is every 3 minutes
-  (`*/3`).
 - For private repositories: ensure that your SSH credentials are correctly configured to avoid fetching rejections.

 ## Motivation
-I work on multiples repositories that are frequently updated.
-Something that made me still use vscode was just the autofetch
+I work with multiples repositories that are frequently updated.
+I sticked with vscode mainly for its auto-fetch feature.
-functionality.
-I couldn't find a similar solution for the terminal, so I made this plugin to help me work without worry about
+I haven't come across a comparable solution for the terminal, so I made this plugin for tmux to ensure that I can work without
-missing some repo state.
+concerns about overlooking any changes in the repositories.

+Feel free to leave feedback or any other type of contribution.